cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 In practice, we use the log-likelihood ratio $t_r \equiv -2 \ln( \Lambda )$, rather than the likelihood ratio itself.
 The confidence interval is constructed by finding all values of `r` for which the $-2 \ln(\Lambda)$ is below a threshold value which depends on the confidence level we are using.

-We can also calculat the best fit value and confidence interval using the `FitDiagnostics` routine:
+We can also calculate the best fit value and confidence interval using the `FitDiagnostics` routine:

 ```
 combine -M FitDiagnostics datacard.txt --rMin -10 --rMax 10